JNSRYA006/EEE3088F_HAT/README.md

 # How to connect the PCB to the STMDiscovery Board

+The following locations **on the PCB** need to be soldered to the male end of the jumper:

+(*Refer to the KiCad PCB file [here](https://github.com/JNSRYA006/EEE3088F_HAT/blob/main/PCB/main/main.kicad_pcb) for the exact location of these*)

+- PA1
+- PA2
+- PA9
+- PA10
+- PB6
+- PB7

+The female end of these jumpers are then connected to the corresponding pins on the STMDiscovery board.

 # How to connect the PCB & STMDiscovery to your computer using UART